PsychNeuro/ed1/book/glossary.md

 #### anasagnosia
 is the lack of knowledge or +agnosia about one's own lack of knowledge --- i.e., a double form of +agnosia.

+#### antagonists
+are chemicals that block or inhibit a given +neurotransmitter pathway, as compared to +agonists.
+There are many different possible biological mechanisms, including blocking release or blocking / inhibiting the target +receptor.

+#### anterior
+is an anatomical term that refers to the front portion of a structure, which is the opposite of +posterior.

 #### antisocial
 is an attitude or behavior of acting against other people --- the opposite of +prosocial.